 Why Is Southern Illinois Called Little Egypt?

 The most popular and sensical theory is that the name arose in the 1830s when cold weather caused a very poor harvest in the northern part of the state.
-The winter between 1830 to 1831 was known as “The Winter of Deep Snow” and spring arrived late that season.
+The winter between 1830 and 1831 was known as “The Winter of Deep Snow” and spring arrived late that season.
 Later that September, an early frost ruined most of the season’s crops.
 It was a very bad year for the folks in northern Illinois.
 Due to lack of food, droves of people from the north headed to the bountiful south to buy grain, corn, and other supplies.

-During the trek, Northerners associated themselves to the children of Jacob who in a time of famine were forced to head south to Egypt in search of food for their families during biblical times.
+During the trek, Northerners associated themselves with the children of Jacob who in a time of famine were forced to head south to Egypt in search of food for their families during biblical times.
 Fleeing to the Carbondale region had essentially saved their lives and was deemed “Little Egypt.”
 This story was supposedly documented in an article written by Judge Andrew Duff.

 Another theory claims that the reference may derive from the similarity between the land of the Ohio and Mississippi River valleys and Egypt’s Nile Delta.
 In 1818, a huge parcel of land was purchased between the two joining rivers.

-It’s important to note although Cairo was established in 1818, researchers did confirm that Southern Illinois had an Egyptian ties years before Cairo was officially named.
+It’s important to note although Cairo was established in 1818, researchers did confirm that Southern Illinois had Egyptian ties years before Cairo was officially named.

 Interesting fact: There are several towns in Illinois with Egyptian related names including: Cairo, Carmi, Karnak, Goshen, Thebes, and Dongola.